Powerful. Efficient. Smart.

 Not just a replacement, but something new

-FPS Schedulers open up entirely new factory capabilities.
+INFICON Schedulers open up entirely new factory capabilities.
 Consider an example of a tool with an expensive abatement system that Fab managers have targeted for cost reduction.
 The system has a warm down mode which reduces the cost of operation by 95%, but that is only used during tool PMs.
-The FPS Scheduler can schedule around the tool when possible and with the right system integration can automatically trigger the abatement warm down when the tool is not needed.
+The FPS Factory Scheduler can schedule around the tool when possible and with the right system integration can automatically trigger the abatement warm down when the tool is not needed.
 Like turning off the lights when leaving a room - big, expensive, environmentally unfriendly lights.

 When was the last time you had a strong lever for line balance?
 Or a quick way to stop a WIP bubble from forming due to an unexpected bottleneck tool downtime?
 Or an easy way to run your tool that requires a particular pattern of lots?

 We have seen impressive achievements with variations on dispatch logic, and there is no question that full factory scheduling is a difficult problem requiring a lot of hard work.
 However, this is all the more reason to choose the right tool to invest the time in.
-Installing FPS schedulers in a large Fab can take up to a year.
+Installing INFICON schedulers in a large fab can take up to a year.
 But that year of time pales in comparison to the equivalent years spent updating and maintaining less powerful solutions only to deliver less optimal results.